 Another facility where a similar misconnection occurred is now using a special set-up for burn irrigations.
 They use a sterile water for irrigation container from Hospira along with a 38 mm screw cap.
-The long plastic tube coming from the cap is coupled with the spike of an irrigation administration set, also from Hospira (see Figure 1 in the PDF version of the newsletter).
-This is available with special, large bore tubing and a urological connector that won’t connect to an IV catheter (see Figure 2 in the PDF version of the newsletter).
+The long plastic tube coming from the cap is coupled with the spike of an irrigation administration set, also from Hospira (see Figure 1).
+This is available with special, large bore tubing and a urological connector that won’t connect to an IV catheter (see Figure 2).
 A similar set-up may be available from other vendors.
 Check with your salesperson for the correct catalog number as various set-ups exist.
 Even if a similar system isn’t used, we’d highly recommend that irrigations always be prepared in the pharmacy and placed in containers that are dissimilar to IV containers, such as the Hospira container mentioned above.
 Although that wouldn’t have helped here, since the catheter was confused, it’s still an important consideration to prevent container mix-ups.

 In 2005, we wrote about a similar catheter misconnection problem with the V.A.C.
 INSTILL SYSTEM by KCI.
 This is a wound healing system that facilitates automated delivery of topical solutions to wound sites.
 Unfortunately, the device is designed to accommodate IV tubing to deliver the topical solution.
 Please refer to the article linked below if you are using or contemplating use of this device, as additional prevention measures will apply (www.ismp.org/newsletters/acutecare/articles/20051006-1.asp).